tstackhouse/tstackhouse.github.io/_posts/2014-12-02-select2-query-error-handling.md

 Recently I encountered an issue using [Select2][sel2]'s custom `query` feature to create a custom function to use [Backbone.js][bbjs] collection objects to handle fetching and parsing data to populate a dynamic search box.
-One problem that arose from that was the need to properly handle any varity of errors that could occur during that AJAX request.
+One problem that arose from that was the need to properly handle any variety of errors that could occur during that AJAX request.
 Select 2 handles this natively when using the built-it `ajax` option, but doing it with a custom `query` is not well documented.
 Consider this example: